Disney’s Animal Kingdom Theme Park

 Pandora — The World of Avatar

-Pandora is the most visually stunning land at Walt Disney World Resort.
-It is themed to the alien moon from the Avatar films.
-The detail is stunning — floating mountains, bioluminescent plants, and an alien landscape.
-It looks even better after dark when everything glows.
+Pandora is the most striking land at Walt Disney World Resort.
+It brings the alien moon from the Avatar films to life.
+Floating mountains, glowing plants, and an alien landscape fill every view.
+It looks even better after dark when everything lights up.

 • Avatar Flight of Passage.
 You climb onto a flight simulator shaped like a banshee and soar over Pandora’s valleys, oceans, and forests.
-The 3D visuals and physical sensations — wind, mist, scent — make it one of the most immersive rides anywhere.
+Wind, mist, and scent make it feel real.
+It’s one of the most popular rides anywhere.
 Riders must be at least 44 inches tall.
 It draws the longest standby waits in the park.

 • Na’vi River Journey.
-A gentle boat ride through a bioluminescent rainforest.
-The highlight is the Na’vi Shaman of Songs, one of the most advanced Audio-Animatronics® figures Disney has built.
-There is no height limit, so it works for every age.
+A gentle boat ride through a glowing rainforest.
+The Na’vi Shaman of Songs is one of the most advanced Audio-Animatronics® figures Disney has built.
+No height limit, so it works for all ages.

 Ride Avatar Flight of Passage first thing in the morning during Early Theme Park Entry or at rope drop.
-Waits regularly exceed 90 minutes by midmorning.
-If you cannot ride early, a Lightning Lane Single Pass is the best way to avoid a long wait.
+Waits often top 90 minutes by midmorning.
+If you cannot ride early, a Lightning Lane Single Pass is the best way to skip the line.

 Africa

-Africa is themed to the fictional village of Harambe.
-The details — crumbling walls, hand-painted signs, live music — make it feel like a real East African town.
-This land has two of the park’s best experiences.
+Africa takes its theme from the fictional village of Harambe.
+Crumbling walls, hand-painted signs, and live music make it feel like a real East African town.
+This land has some of the park’s best experiences.

 • Kilimanjaro Safaris.
 An 18-minute open-air truck ride through a 110-acre savanna.
-You will see live giraffes, elephants, lions, hippos, zebras, and more — no cages, no glass, open landscape.
-Every ride is different because the animals move freely.
-It is one of the most unique attractions at Walt Disney World Resort.
+You see live giraffes, elephants, lions, hippos, and zebras with no cages or glass.
+Every ride is different because animals roam on their own.
+There’s nothing else like it at Walt Disney World Resort.

 • Festival of the Lion King.
-A live stage show in a theater-in-the-round.
-Singers, dancers, acrobats, and stilt walkers perform music from The Lion King.
-The energy is electric.
-It is rated one of the best live shows at any Disney park worldwide, and it runs many times a day.
-There is no height limit.
+A live stage show in a theater-in-the-round with singers, dancers, acrobats, and stilt walkers.
+The energy is electric and it runs many times a day.
+It ranks as one of the best live shows at any Disney park.
+No height limit.
 All ages welcome.

 • Gorilla Falls Exploration Trail.
-A walking path through a habitat with western lowland gorillas, colobus monkeys, hippos, and exotic birds.
-It connects to the exit of Kilimanjaro Safaris, so most families walk it right after their safari ride.
+A walking path through a habitat with gorillas, monkeys, hippos, and exotic birds.
+It connects to the exit of Kilimanjaro Safaris.
+Most families walk it right after their safari ride.

 When is the best time to ride Kilimanjaro Safaris?